 Data Privacy

-We retain your contact details so that you can be contacted if required, such as for completion of the follow-up survey and to provide information at your request.
-The ABDR will not release your identifiable information to any person or organisation, other than to your surgeon and to state/national government databases containing details on operations performed in hospitals, in order to ensure that information on the registry is accurate and complete.
+We retain your contact details so that you can be contacted if required, such as for completion of an optional follow-up survey, and to provide information about your device at your request.
+The ABDR does not release any personal information other than to your surgeon/clinician or your healthcare facility.
+Your details may be linked with state/national health and death registries to ensure the information we hold is accurate and complete, or for research purposes.

 Analyses and public reports arising from the ABDR will contain no identifiable information about you.